kousha789123/researcher_rss/README.md

 # Customizing the Feed
 If you'd like to customize and run the Python file on your computer, feel free to send me a message, and I'll share the underlying code with you.

+## Academic Journals in Business, Economics, Accounting, and Finance
+Below is a curated list of academic journals in the fields of business, economics, accounting, and finance.
+You can find the list at the end of this page.

 **The list of journals and their ISSN**: